bcgov/opho-cdr-shiny/README.md

 To re-run the analysis, please ensure that R (version 4.2.0) and RStudio are installed, then follow these instructions:

 1. Clone this Github repository.
-2. Create a folder named "data" in the root of the repository.
+2. Create a folder named "data" in the root directory of the repository.
 Download and save the "Data_T_CHSA" inside this "data" folder.
-3. Open the `opho-cdr-shiny.Rproject` file then run `renv::restore()` in the R console to install the package dependencies.
+3. Open the `opho-cdr-shiny.Rproject` file in RStudio.
+Run the following command in the R console to install the package dependencies.
+    ```
+    renv::restore()
+    ```
     - To install INLA, run the following command in the R console:
     ```
     remotes::install_version("INLA", version="22.05.07",repos=c(getOption("repos"),INLA="https://inla.r-inla-download.org/R/testing"), dep=TRUE)